bpm-diag/smartRPA/README.md

 Install chromedriver to enable automation in Google Chrome.

-Make sure to install the release that matches your Google Chrome version.
-A complete list can be found [here](https://pypi.org/project/chromedriver-binary/#history).
-The command below is for Chrome 83.
+Make sure to install the release that matches your Google Chrome version (check `chrome://settings/help`).
+A complete list of releases can be found [here](https://pypi.org/project/chromedriver-binary/#history).
+The command below is for Chrome version 83.

 ```bash
 pip3 install chromedriver-binary==83.0.4103.39.0